cbg15589/carnd-term1/CarND-Behavioral-Cloning-P3/writeup.md

 Finally, I added brightness augmentation, the tracks have different ilumination, and this will help to generalize between them.

 After the collection process, I had 4404 number of data points.
 With the additional cameras, these turned into 9 times more, to 39636.
+Here we can see, the histogram before and after data augmentation.
+With the latter we get a something more similar to a normal distribution

+![alt text][image9]
+![alt text][image10]

 Because I don't have enough memory to fit all the images, I used a data generator, which selects randomy an image from any of the cameras and augment it "on the fly".
 I finally randomly shuffled the original data, and fitted it in two generators, 20% of the original data was fitted to the validation generator.